 Then, decide when the certification expires by entering the number and then selecting the time unit from the dropdown menu.
 If you insert 0 into this field, the certification will never expire.
 You can also decide if you will allow users to retake the same course or learning plan to renew their certification by clicking the corresponding checkbox.
 Please note that if you choose this option, all data related to previous completions of the course or learning plan will be lost once the certification is renewed.

-Please note, if users choose to complete the renewal process prior to their certification expiring, their previous completion date will not be retained within the Users - Certifications report.
-Users must wait for the expiration of the certification to actually occur in order to maintain their previous completion records.
+Please note, if users choose to complete the renewal process prior to their certification expiring, their previous completion date will be retained as archived within the Users - Certifications and the Certifications-Users new and old custom reports.

 Assigning Courses and Learning Plans to Certifications